darth10/darth10.github.io/content/md/posts/can-partial-classes-solve-the-expression-problem.md

 1. Add a new operation `View` to print an expression.
 1. Add a new type `Mult` to represent multiplication of two expressions.

-That seems simple enough.
-Is it possible to implement a solution in C#?
-If we define the types `Const` and `Add` to implement an interface `IExpr`.
+This seems simple enough; is it possible to implement a solution in C#?
+We could define the types `Const` and `Add` to implement an interface `IExpr`.
 This interface would define `Eval` as a method.
-This would make it easy to add a new type `Mult`, but adding a new method `View` in the interface `IExpr` would require changes to all existing types.
-So, it's easy to add new types with this approach, but it's not possible to add new operations without changing and recompiling existing definitions.
+This would make it easy to add a new type `Mult`, but adding a new method `View` to the interface `IExpr` would require changes to all existing types.
+So it's easy to add new types with this approach, but adding new operations requires changing and recompiling existing definitions.

 Another approach would be to use multiple interfaces for different operations like `Eval` and `View`.
 These interfaces could then be